yoyurec/logseq-sticky-headers/README.md

 H1-H5 headers in page will "stick" to top on page scroll, helping you not to loose reading section name.

-⚠ !
-Calculations are very tricky, so reload logseq after inslallin/uninstalling Tabs plugin or enabling themes! ⚠
+⚠ Calculations are very tricky, so reload Logseq _(Ctrl/Cmd + R)_ after installing/uninstalling "Tabs" plugin or switching themes! ⚠

 ![Sticky headers](screenshots/sticky-headers.gif)